We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the Academy of Nutrition and Dietetics, registered dietitians and nutritionists can help people manage the following:

-People may need more than the 20 minutes of support that Factor offers, but the service could put them on the right track in terms of what they should eat.
+People may need more than the 20 minutes of support that Factor offers, but the service could put them on the right track in terms of their eating habits.

 Individuals who want more information and help may wish to consult a dietitian privately.

 Factor has mainly positive online reviews.
-Trustpilot awards the company 4.2 out of 5 stars based on over 23,500 customer reviews.
-Of them, 63% give five stars, and 5% give one star.
+Trustpilot awards the company 3.8 out of 5 stars based on more than 28,000 customer reviews.
+Of them, 60% give five stars, and 7% give one star.

 Negative feedback focuses on customer service issues, such as difficulty resolving concerns about credit card charges.
 Some people also note that the service is too expensive.